ericmedvet/slides/2026-ucnc-tutorial-modular-er/main.md

 ]

 .footnote[
-1. .ref[Rusin, Medvet "How Perception, Actuation, and Communication Impact on the Emergence of Collective Intelligence in Simulated Modular Robots"] .note[ongoing work]
+1. .ref[Rusin, Francesco, and Eric Medvet.
+"How perception, actuation, and communication impact the emergence of collective intelligence in simulated modular robots."
+Artificial Life 30.4 (2024): 448-465]
 ]
 ---